-Having to leave a restaurant because of a crying baby or fidgety toddler – A chance to bond with your baby.
-Sure you were just about to dip your chip in that guacamole and everyone knows the rolls they serve before your meal are the best part.
+When you have to leave a restaurant because of a crying baby or fidgety toddler – It’s a chance to bond with your baby.
+Sure, you were just about to dip your chip in that guacamole and everyone knows the rolls they serve before your meal are the best part.
 But so are those moments shared with just you and your baby.
 Moments like soothing a tired infant on a nearby patio bench or smelling flowers outside of the restaurant with your toddler.

 Late night feeding sessions – Now is your chance to check out that new series everyone’s raving about on Netflix.
 Even better, you get to give your baby your undivided attention, since it is likely no one else is awake and competing for it.